 IntroductionFreeDV is a Digital Voice mode for HF radio.
-You can run FreeDV using a free GUI application for Windows, Linux and MacOS (BSD and Android in development) that allows any SSB radio to be used for low bit rate digital voice.
+You can run FreeDV using a free GUI application for Windows, Linux and OSX that allows any SSB radio to be used for low bit rate digital voice.
 Alternatively you can buy a SM1000 FreeDV adaptor that allows you to run FreeDV on any HF radio without a PC or sound card.

 FreeDV was built by an international team of Radio Amateurs working together on coding, design, user interface and testing.
 FreeDV is open source software, released under the GNU Public License version 2.1.
-The FDMDV modem and Codec 2 Speech codec used in FreeDV are also open source.
+The modems and Codec 2 speech codec used in FreeDV are also open source.

 Why FreeDV?Amateur Radio is transitioning from analog to digital, much as it transitioned from AM to SSB in the 1950's and 1960's.
 How would you feel if one or two companies owned the patents for SSB, then forced you to use their technology, made it illegal to experiment with or even understand the technology, and insisted you stay locked to it for the next 100 years?
 That's exactly what was happening with digital voice.
 But now, hams are in control of their technology again!